zu2/chibicc-6800-v1/README.md

 ## Bitfield Support

+Bit fields enable the packing of multiple small integer values into a struct, thereby reducing memory usage.
+However, on the MC6800, manipulation of bit fields is generally inefficient.
+Accessing or modifying a bit field requires multiple shift and bitwise operations (such as AND and XOR) to isolate or update specific bits.
+This leads to an increased instruction count and slower execution compared to access of regular integer struct members.

 - Bitfields are always packed into 16-bit (int) units, starting at the least significant bit (bit 0) of each word.
 - When a non-bitfield member appears in a struct, bitfield packing ends, and any following bitfields start at the next 16-bit boundary.
 - Zero-width fields (e.g., unsigned int : 0;) force alignment to the next 16-bit boundary.